ramsayxiaoshao/SwarmBrain/README.md

 Fig. 2 The framework of the Overmind Intelligence Matrix.

 ## Method description
+This is the code of utilizing the Large Language Model (LLM) to play StarCraft II.
 The SwarmBrain comprises two key components:
 (1) an Overmind Intelligence Matrix, powered by state-of-the-art LLMs, is designed to orchestrate macro-level strategies from a high-level perspective.
 This matrix emulates the overarching consciousness of the Zerg intelligence brain, synthesizing strategic foresight with the aim of allocating resources, directing expansion, and coordinating multi-pronged assaults.
 (2) a Swarm ReflexNet, which is the agile counterpart to the calculated deliberation of the Overmind Intelligence Matrix.
 Due to the inherent latency in LLM reasoning, the Swarm ReflexNet employs a condition-response state machine framework, enabling expedited tactical responses for fundamental Zerg unit maneuvers.